-e are the overseas representative office for the Royal Thai Government’s Ministry of Commerce.
+We are the overseas representative office for the Royal Thai Government’s Ministry of Commerce.
 We operate within the Ministry of Commerce’s Office of the Permanent Secretary and are primarily responsible for trade matters including policies at the multilateral and bilateral levels with the aim of fostering trade between the United States and Thailand.
-We work closely in conjunction with the Offices of International Trade Promotion (also known as the Thai Trade Centers) located around the world, in seeking greater market access for the export of all Thai products.
+We work closely in conjunction with the Offices of International Trade Promotion (also known as the Thai Trade Centers) located in Los Angeles, New York, Chicago and Miami, in seeking greater market access for the export of all Thai products.

 FAQ – Frequently Asked Questions